High (Sir Sly song)

 "High" is the fourth single by American indie pop band Sir Sly.
 The song is the lead single from the band's second album, Don't You Worry, Honey.
 The song was released on March 24, 2017 through Interscope Records.

 Commercially, "High" is the most successful song to date by Sir Sly.
 The song climbed to number 3 on the US Alternative Songs charts, making it the highest-charting single to date by the band.
 Additionally, the song hit number 18 on the US Rock Songs chart, and number 7 on the US Rock Airplay chart.
 The song was also the first by the band to chart in Canada, reaching number 8 on the Canadian Rock-Alternative chart.

-High also reached the number 2 spot on Sirius XM's Alt 18 Countdown for 3 weeks and remained on the countdown for 19 weeks from April 22, 2017 to August 26, 2017.
+High also reached the number 2 spot on SiriusXM's Alt 18 Countdown for 3 weeks and remained on the countdown for 19 weeks from April 22, 2017 to August 26, 2017.
 The song was featured on the television shows 13 Reasons Why, Riverdale, Lucifer and Inhumans, and the film Happy Death Day.